vmware-samples/euc-samples/macOS-Samples/CustomXMLProfiles/Fall2020/iOS14-SetupAssistant.md

-## iOS 14 DNS ##
+## iOS 14 Setup Assistant ##

-This is a net new payload for configuring encrypted DNS settings.
+This is a net new payload for skipping Setup Assistant screens.

 This payload includes:
 * DNS settings dictionary